-I, A. B., do promise and declare, that I will maintain and defend to the utmost of my power the authority of the King in his Parliament, as the supreme legislature of this province.'

-35. Whereas the reserving of such bodies of land within Our province of Upper Canada, where there are considerable growths of timber fit for the use of Our royal navy, is a matter of the utmost importance to Our Service; it is Our will and pleasure that no grants whatever be made of lands in any district or tract of Our said province of Upper Canada ever be made of lands in any district or tract of Our said province of Opper Canada until our Surveyor-General or his deputy, lawfully appointed, shall have surveyed the same, and marked out as reservations to Us, Our heirs and successors such parts thereof as shall be found to contain any considerable growth of masting or other timber fit for the use of Our royal navy, and more especially upon the rivers; and you are hereby entrusted to direct Our Surveyor-General of Lands in Our said province from time to time with all due diligence to complete the surveys and mark out the reservations as aforesaid, in the most convenient parts of Our said province; and you are from time to time to report the number, extent and situation of such reservations; and you are further to direct Our Surveyor-General not to certify any plots of ground ordered and surveyed for any person or persons in order that grants may be made out for the same, until it shall appear to him by a certificate under the hand of Our Surveyor-General of Woods, or his deputy, that the land so to be granted is not part of, nor included in, any district marked out as a reservation for Us, Granted is not part of, nor included in, any district marked out as a reservation for Us, Our heirs and successors as aforesaid for the purpose hereinbefore mentioned; and in order to prevent any deceit or fraud being committed by the persons applying for lands in this respect, it is Our will and pleasure that in all grants to be hereafter made for lands within Our said province of Upper Canada, the following proviso and exceptions be inserted; that is to say, "And provided also, that no part of the parcel or tract of land hereby granted to the said and marked for Us, Our heirs and successors by Our Surveyor-General of Woods or his lawful deputy: in which case this Our grant for such part of the land hereby given or his lawful deputy; in which case this Our grant for such part of the land hereby given and granted to the said and his heirs for ever as aforesaid, and which shall, upon a survey thereof being made, be found within any such reservation, shall be null and void and of none effect, anything herein contained to the contrary not-withstanding."

-36. And whereas it is necessary that all persons who may be desirous of settling in Our said province should be fully informed of the conditions and terms upon which lands will be granted within Our said province of Upper Canada in the manner prescribed in and by the said Act passed in the thirty-first year of Our reign; you are therefore, as soon as possible, to cause a publication to be made by proclamation or otherwise, as you shall in your discretion think most advisable, of the said terms and conditions respecting the granting of lands; in which proclamation it may be expedient to add some short description of the natural advantages of the soil and climate, and its peculiar convenience for trade and navigation for the information and satisfaction of all parties whatever that may be concerned therein.
+- "I, A. B., do promise and declare, that I will maintain and defend to the utmost of my power the authority of the King in His Parliament, as the supreme legislature of this province. - 35.
+Whereas the reserving of such bodies of land within Our province of Upper Canada, where there are considerable growths of timber fit for the use of Our royal navy, is a matter of the utmost importance to Our service; it is Our will and pleasure that no grants whatever be made of lands in any district or tract of Our said province of Upper Canada until Our Surveyor-General or his deputy, lawfully appointed, shall have surveyed the same, and marked out as reservations to Us, Our heirs and successors such parts thereof as shall be found to contain any considerable growth of masting or other timber fit for the use of Our royal navy, and more especially upon the rivers; and you are hereby intrusted to direct Our Surveyor-General of Lands in Our said province from time to time with all due diligence to complete the surveys and mark out the reservations as aforesaid, in the most convenient parts of Our said province; and you are from time to time to report the number, extent and situation of such reservations; and you are further to direct Our Surveyor-General not to certify any plots of ground ordered and surveyed for any person or persons in order that grants may be made out for the same, until it shall appear to him by a certificate under the hand of Our Surveyor-General of Woods, or his deputy, that the land so to be granted is not part of, nor included in, any district marked out as a reservation for Us, Our heirs and successors as aforesaid for the purpose hereinbefore mentioned; and in order to prevent any deceit or fraud being committed by the persons applying for lands in this respect, it is Our will and pleasure that in all grants to be hereafter made for lands within Our said province of Upper Canada, the following proviso and exceptions be inserted; that is to say, "And provided also, that no part of the parcel or tract of land hereby granted to the said and his heirs, be within any reservation heretofore granted to the said made and marked for Us, Our heirs and successors by Our Surveyor-General of Woods or his lawful deputy; in which case this Our grant for such part of the land hereby given and granted to the said and his heirs for ever as aforesaid, and which shall, granted to the said upon a survey thereof being made, be found within any such reservation, shall be null and void and of none effect, anything herein contained to the contrary notwithstanding." - 36.
+And whereas it is necessary that all persons who may be desirous of settling in Our said province should be fully informed of the conditions and terms upon which lands will be granted within Our said province of Upper Canada in the manner prescribed in and by the said Act passed in the thirty-first year of Our reign; you are therefore, as soon as possible, to cause a publication to be made by proclamation or otherwise, as you shall in your discretion think most advisable, of the said terms and conditions respecting the granting of lands; in which proclamation it may expedient to add some short description of the natural advantages of the soil and climate, and its peculiar convenience for trade and navigation